moroso/docs/compiler/language.md

 Like Rust, `return` statements are not required, but can be present.
 The last expression in a function is its return value.

 All variables are mutable by default.
-They may be declared constant:
+They may be declared constant using the `const` qualifier:
 ```
   let const z = 5;
   z = 6; // Error!
 ```
+Other qualifiers are expressed in the same way, between the `let` and the variable name; order doesn't matter.
+(So they're very much like qualifiers in C.)

+Qualifiers are: `const`, to declare the variable as constant; `static`, to indicate a variable should not be allocate on the stack and should preserve its value between calls of the function; and `volatile`, as in C.

 ## Types ##
 The language is strongly typed.
 Types can be specified explcitly when